Ptolemaic Indexing: Ptolemaic Pivot Filtering

 \section{Ptolemaic Pivot Filtering}

 In a manner similar to Theorem~\ref{thm:ball}, Ptolemy's inequality may be used to construct lower bounds for filtering.
 In the following, the technique known as \defn{pivoting} is used.
 The derivation of a more general bound is deferred to \sect~\ref{sec:general}.
 Triangular pivoting is based on the following lower bound, a special case of the one in Theorem~\ref{thm:ball}, where the distances are known exactly:

 Here, $q$ is the query object, $o$ is a candidate result object, while $p$ is a so-called \defn{pivot} object, whose function is to help construct the bound.
+This bound is sometimes known as the \emph{inverse} triangular inequality, and follows from basic restructuring of the original: